maxpopper/Music_Map_Dashboard/README.md

 - [Contact](#contact)

 ## Installations
-In order to get the make this project work is crucial to follow the next steps:
+In order to get the make this project work, it is crucial to follow the next steps:

 > <center> Youtube API:
-Youtube API is utilized to gather the data.
-Follow these steps to obtain your API Key and access Youtube data:
+YouTube API is utilized to gather the data.
+Follow these steps to obtain your API Key and access YouTube data:

 - Register at the following link to generate your API key and other functionalities: [Google Cloud Console](https://console.cloud.google.com/)
 - After registration, navigate to **`Dashboard`**, then **`Create Project`**, then go to **`Library`** and activate **`Youtube Data API v3`**.